 I have never considered meditation really important until recently.
-As the mother of six, owner of a business, and an active member of a church community devoting at least 10 to 15 hours a week to my faith, I did not see meditating as a priority.
-For the majority of my life, if someone would have asked me the question “Why meditate?”, I would have brushed it off and responded, “I do not have time”, but more accurately, I didn’t have the proper knowledge to convince me of the importance of meditation.
+As a mother of six, owner of a business, and an active member of a church community devoting at least 10 to 15 hours a week to my faith, I did not see meditating as a priority.
+For the majority of my life, if someone would have asked me the question, “Why meditate?”, I would have brushed it off and responded, “I do not have time”, but more accurately, I didn’t have the proper knowledge to convince me of the importance of meditation.

 There is a foundation of facts I need to present before addressing the question, “Why meditate?” with the hope of convincing my readers of the importance of meditation.

 At the beginning of the human genome project